What Researchers Did

 Canadian Relevance

 This study was not conducted by Canadian authors or in Canada.
-While the research method involved hyperbaric oxygen for a diagnostic step, the study does not cover a Health Canada-recognized indication for hyperbaric oxygen treatment.
+While the research method involved hyperbaric oxygen for a diagnostic step, the study does not cover a Health Canada-recognised indication for hyperbaric oxygen treatment.

 Study Limitations